 - Mindfulness for Teens: This website has resources to help teens use mindfulness to handle stress and includes apps to practice meditation and guided meditation recordings.

-COVID-19: Resources for Parents and Teens
+Resources for Parents and Teens (Including Resources for COVID-19)

 - The Centers for Disease Control and Prevention